Chad Gadya: Language

-Descriptions of Chad Gadya being "entirely in Aramaic" are in error; the song is mix of Aramaic and Hebrew and indicates that the composer's grasp of Aramaic was limited.
+Descriptions of Chad Gadya being "entirely in Aramaic" are in error; the song is a mix of Aramaic and Hebrew and indicates that the composer's grasp of Aramaic was limited.
 For example, the song begins with ḥad gadya, which is Aramaic, instead of the Hebrew form gədi ʾeḥad, and for the cat the Aramaic shunra instead of the Hebrew ḥatul and for the dog the Aramaic kalba instead of the Hebrew kelev, etc., but, towards the end of the song, we find the slaughterer is the Hebrew ha-shoḥet instead of the Aramaic nakhosa and the Angel of Death is the Hebrew malʾakh ha-mavet instead of the Aramaic malʾach mota and, finally, "the Holy One, blessed be He" is the Hebrew ha-qadosh barukh hu whereas the Aramaic would be qudsha bərikh hu.
 Moreover, the Aramaic grammar is sloppy, for example. "then came the [masculine form] cat and [feminine form] ate".
 The suggestion that the song was couched in Aramaic to conceal its meaning from non-Jews is also in error, since its first publication included a full German translation.

 Versions of the song exist in Yiddish, Ladino (Un cavritico), Judaeo-Italian and Judaeo-Arabic.